-All facilities shall likewise be accorded to members of Internee facilities for communication with their Internee Committee in the principal place of internment.
+All facilities shall likewise be accorded to members of Internee Committees for communication by post and telegraph with the detaining authorities, the

+Protecting Powers, the International Committee of the Red Cross and their delegates, and with the organizations which give assistance to internees.
+Committee members in labour detachments shall enjoy similar facilities for communication with their Internee Committee in the principal place of internment.
 Such communications shall not be limited, nor considered as forming a part of the quota mentioned in Article 107.